-- 14. Minimum Warning Time-Through Train Movements-the least amount of time active warning devices shall operate prior to the arrival of a train at a highway-rail grade crossing. - 15.
-Preemption-the transfer of normal operation of highway traffic signals to a special control mode. - 16.
-Pre-signal-supplemental highway traffic signal faces operated as part of the highway intersection traffic signals, located in a position that controls traffic approaching the highway-rail grade crossing in advance of the intersection. - 17.
-Queue Clearance Time-the time required for the design vehicle of maximum length stopped just inside the minimum track clearance distance to start up and move through and clear the entire minimum track clearance distance.
-If presignals are present, this time shall be long enough to allow the vehicle to move through the intersection, or to clear the tracks if there is sufficient clear storage distance.
-If a Four-Quadrant Gate system is present, this time shall be long enough to permit the exit gate arm to lower after the design vehicle is clear of the minimum track clearance distance. - 18.
+- 9. Minimum Warning Time-Through Train Movements-the least amount of time active warning devices shall operate prior to the arrival of a train at a highway-rail grade crossing. - 10.
+Monitored Interconnected Operation-an interconnected operation that has the capability to be monitored by the railroad and/or highway authority at a location away from the highway-rail grade crossing. - 11.
+Preemption-the transfer of normal operation of traffic signals to a special control mode. - 12.
+Presignal-supplemental highway traffic signal faces operated as part of the highway intersection traffic signals, located in a position that controls traffic approaching the railroad crossing and intersection. - 13.
+Queue Clearance Time-the time required for the design vehicle stopped within the minimum track clearance distance to start up and move through the minimum track clearance distance.
+If presignals are present, this time shall be long enough to allow the vehicle to move through the intersection, or to clear the tracks if there is sufficient clear storage distance. - 14.
 Right-of-Way Transfer Time-the maximum amount of time needed for the worst case condition, prior to display of the track clearance green interval.
-This includes any railroad or highway traffic signal control equipment time to react to a preemption call, and any traffic control signal green, pedestrian walk and clearance, yellow change, and red clearance intervals for conflicting traffic. - 19.
-Separation Time-the component of maximum highway traffic signal preemption time during which the minimum track clearance distance is clear of vehicular traffic prior to the arrival of the train. - 20.
-Simultaneous Preemption-notification of an approaching train is forwarded to the highway traffic signal controller unit or assembly and railroad active warning devices at the same time. - 21.
-Timed Exit Gate Operating Mode-a mode of operation where the exit gate descent is based on a predetermined time interval. - 22.
-Vehicle Intrusion Detection Devices-a detector or detectors used as a part of a system incorporating processing logic to detect the presence of vehicles within the minimum track clearance distance and to control the operation of the exit gates. - 23.
-Wayside Equipment-the signals, switches, and/or control devices for railroad operations housed within one or more enclosures located along the railroad right-of-way and/or on railroad property.
+This includes any railroad or traffic signal control equipment time to react to a preemption call, and any traffic signal green, pedestrian walk and clearance, yellow change, and red clearance intervals for conflicting traffic. - 15.
+Separation Time-the component of maximum preemption time during which the minimum track clearance distance is clear of vehicular traffic prior to the arrival of the train. - 16.
+Simultaneous Preemption-notification of an approaching train is forwarded to the highway traffic signal controller unit or assembly and railroad active warning devices at the same time.